The Tube has been at the heart of London’s history for over 150 years. But do you know which is the deepest station? 🤓 Or the shortest journey? 😏

 - 1922 – City and South London Railway links to the Hampstead Railway at Camden Town

-- 1926 – City and South London/Hampstead Railway extends south to Morden and Kennington
+- 1926 – City and South London/Hampstead Railway then extends south to Morden and Kennington

 - 1933 – City and South London/Hampstead Railway become the Northern line

 - 1939 – 1941 The new Northern line extends between Archway and East Finchley, High Barnet and Mill Hill East

 - 1975 – The tunnelled link between Finsbury Park and Moorgate, via Essex Road, is transferred to British Rail (now First Capital Connect)

 The Piccadilly line opened as the Great Northern, Piccadilly & Brompton Railway on 15 December 1906 and it ran between Finsbury Park and Hammersmith.

 The line remained much the same until the 1930s when it expanded rapidly, incorporating stations which are now regarded as classic examples of period architecture.
 Arnos Grove, Southgate and Sudbury Town, for example, are listed buildings.

 The development of Heathrow Airport has also been a reason for expansion, with Heathrow Terminals 1-5 opening between 1977 and 2008.
 When Terminal 5 opened in 2008, it became the first stretch of new Underground railway in London since the Jubilee line extension in 1999.